coldfix/website/2015/05/16/bison-c++11.rst

   state machine which I still haven't understood as of today.

-- There was a Flex module that wasn't even used to break the textual input down into a stream of tokens but rather for some sort of weird and completely pointless preprocessing.
-This resulted in the original authors having to write ridiculous amounts of code to recognize identifiers in the Bison code.
+- There was a Flex module that wasn't even used to break the textual input down into a stream of tokens but rather for some sort of weird preprocessing.
+This resulted in the necessity for lots of (fragile!) code to recognize identifiers in the Bison code.

-- There were a number of additional abominations unrelated to the design principles of the parser itself.
+- There were a number of additional issues that I'm not going to explain in detail.

+Don't get me wrong — I do appreciate very much the work done by the original authors and that they released it under a free license.
+This gave me a basis point to start from and compare to.
+Apparently, they did not have the time to clean up their code, but they created something and published it.
+That's great!

 At the time I did not know that Bison and Flex can also be used in a more modern fashion and so I initially hesitated to do any fundamental